 PAVE does not have service dogs for the legally blind, hearing impaired or medical alert dogs (seizure and diabetic alert, for example).
 For organizations that specialize in these areas, please see ADI.

 About Service Dogs for Veterans

 Yes, PAVE is an Accredited Member of Assistance Dogs International.
-This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
-Only three organizations in Oregon are currently accredited members.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three Oregon organizations currently hold accreditation.

 PAVE is a 501 (c)(3) non-profit organization.
 It receives funding from private donations, corporate gifts, foundation funding and grants.

 It costs approximately $42,000 for each dog.
 It also includes support and training throughout the dog's life.